dm3-org/dm3-spec/docs/specification/message-transport/mtp-transport.md

 It contains the following information:

 * **Massage Hash:** the Hash (SHA-256) of the entire message.
-* **Incoming Timestamp:** The unix time when the delivery service received the message.
+* **Incoming Timestamp:** The unix time in milliseconds when the delivery service received the message.
 * **Delivery Information:** This is a copy of the delivery information provided in the envelope.
 As this info in the envelope is encrypted for the delivery service, it MUST be added from the delivery service to the postmark.
 The receiver can use this information to check, if the sender of the message referenced in the [Message Metadata](#message-metadata-structure)) is the same as referenced in the envelope.
 * **Signature:** the signature of the postmark from the delivery service.
 This is needed to validate the postmark information.